pyx-industries/julee/docs/architecture/clean_architecture/index.rst

 Demonstration
 -------------

-One of the :doc:`batteries included </architecture/solutions/batteries-included>`
+One of the :doc:`contrib modules </architecture/solutions/contrib>`
-features is a "Capture, Extract, Assembly, Publish" workflow (CEAP).
+is a "Capture, Extract, Assembly, Publish" workflow (CEAP).
 This is a general purpose AI heuristic which is useful in a lot of circumstances.
 Rather than talking about the clean architecture in theory,